 Floyd Cramer continued his phenomenal career for decades.
 If you have some of those great classic albums from the 1960's and 1970's, take a look on the back and see if Floyd Cramer is 'tickling the keys' on your favorite songs by your favorite artist's.

-Floyd Cramer passed away from lung cancer in 1997 at the age of 64.
+Floyd Cramer passed away in 1997 from lung cancer at the much too young age of 64.